RubenDillon/cybele/Thinfinity-Workspace/workspace7/readme.md

 5. Open the browser and select the "intranet" icon.
 A new tab will be open with the IIS Welcome page.

-Configure a RDP connection to the local server
+Configure and test a RDP connection to the local server =
-=

 1. Open Thinfinity Configuration Manager, select Profiles and Add RDP connection